Retire by stateFigures verified May 31, 2026

 Grand Teton and the Jackson area

-Grand Teton National Park sits just south of Yellowstone, with mountain views, lakes, and the town of Jackson as a base.
-It is a popular stop for retirees and sells many senior passes each year.
+Grand Teton sits just south of Yellowstone.
+You get sharp mountain views, clear lakes, and the town of Jackson as a base.
+Plenty of retirees come through, and the parks sell a lot of senior passes each year.

 U.S. News